Diversification

 Apply any allocation constraints and apply the investment policy to the portfolio.
 This fixed set of policies generates the capital market assumptions and includes data sampling, econometrics and investor preferences.

-Compute the optimization (vector mapping, scaling and volumes) to obtain the allocation weights and walk forward the test for the ensuing one-year period.
+Compute the optimization (vector mapping, scaling, and volumes) to obtain the allocation weights and walk forward the test for the ensuing one-year period.

 Export the computed return series and adjoin with that of other periods to create a continuous-return time series for each sector.